HarrisonBall/filter_function_calculations-master/README.md

 # filter_function_calculations

+This repository is cloned from the repository from the research group in which I did my PhD, the Quantum Control Laboratory.
+This code was written by me during my PhD.
+I posted it on QCL public repository prior to working at Q-CTRL.
+The original README in that upload read as follows.

 This is a public repository where we share code and data to supplement our research publications.
 This repository contains code for performing filter function calculations used in the following publications: